tlamedia/gtm-kit/readme.txt

 == Changelog ==

-= 1.X =
+= 1.14 =

 Enhancements:
-* New admin GUI based on WordPress components.
+* There is a new admin GUI based on WordPress components and the admin is now more extendable.
-* Added a more robust method of adding data attributes to the HTML.
+* We have added a more robust method of adding data attributes to the HTML.
-* Optimize autoload of options for better performance.
+* The autoload of options has been optimized for better performance.

 Bugfixes:
 * Flush cache after setting or updating an option.